AWWWARDS NOMINEE

 Links

 A luxury retailer's digital hub that behaved like a magazine without forgetting it was a store.
-The studio-only mandate forced the creative to carry the weight - color blocks stood in for location photography, and typography did the work a stylist and a location scout would have handled on a bigger production.
+The studio-only mandate forced the creative to do the heavy lifting.
+Color blocks replaced location photography.
+Typography replaced feature profiles.
+Every constraint turned into a format.

 The stories held up because the framework underneath held up.
 Fixed templates for ways-to-wear, open typography for designer spotlights, color-as-environment for trend pieces - a framework loose enough to support a dozen editorial moods and tight enough that every story felt like it came from the same room.